To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Best fan.
 Front of the Meaco Sefte Table fan on a white background

-• Great for… Powerful and portable cooling, with extra-low noise
+• Great for… powerful and portable cooling, with extra-low noise

-• Not so great for… The oscillation controls can be tricky, but nothing major
+• Not so great for… the oscillation controls can be tricky, but nothing major

 While I’m classifying the Sefte 10in Table Air Circulator as a desk fan, that’s a waste of its potential.
 It’s immensely powerful, capable of pushing through air at a ridiculous 7.8m/sec.
 I had to check my anemometer against another fan to make sure it wasn’t broken.
 Yet with 12 speed settings, it can ramp down to deliver everything from a blast to a barely-there breeze, with plenty of usable options in between.